-Look, this year has been hard.
-Getting some time to yourself has either been impossible or all too common.
-We need a break and we need a chance to break free from the routines.
+Not everyone loves driving or road trips but if you do, taking a solo road trip can be great for your mental health.
+We all need a break and the opportunity to break free from routines.
 A chance to clear our heads, sing out loud, have a good pity cry, and distract ourselves with something, anything, that is new and different.
+And, to not have to take care of anyone else or cater to someone else’s needs while you are at it?
+All the better.

 Maybe you can’t jump on a plane and jet off for a weekend, but you can jump in a car and hit the open highway on a solo road trip.
-Road trips are certainly the rage right now for people who need a change of scenery and there are plenty of places to get away from it all.
-And I mean get away from people.
+Road trips are a great way to get away from people.
 Your people and the people you don’t know.

 Leave behind the drama, the arguing, the constantly being needed.
-Take a holiday from filling the role of cheerleader, mental health professional, ultimate organizer, and safety officer.
 Give yourself a chance to just be you.
 I can promise you that you will return refreshed.
 I can’t promise how long it will last, but it will do you good.

-After taking two solo road trips this fall, one eight hours away and one three hours from home, I came to truly appreciate this time to myself.
+After taking many solo road trips over the years, I have come to truly appreciate this time to myself.
 Usually I begrudge all the time I spend in my car, but that is because I’m usually chauffeuring someone else around.
 When it is only you, it is much more fun.
 Here’s why:

 Control the tunes

 When shepherding my daughter to and from school, usually the first thing she asks when she gets in the car is, “can I put my music on?”
 Of course I say sure.
 So when I’m alone in the car it is such a pleasure to listen to what I want to hear.
-Sometimes that means catching up on my favorite podcasts (did you know I’m co-host of the Vacation Mavens podcast?)
+Sometimes that means catching up on my favorite podcasts.
 Other times it means singing my favorite 80s songs at the top of my lungs.
-Have you tried my road trip playlist yet?

 Only stop when you want (or need)